Are High-Yield Checking Accounts Worth It?

 What are the disadvantages of using a high-yield checking account?

-High-yield checking accounts have some disadvantages, including stringent requirements to earn the high interest rates.
-For example, you may need to maintain a high balance or make a minimum number of debit card transactions and direct deposits per month to earn the advertised rate.
+High-yield checking accounts may have some disadvantages, including stringent requirements to earn the high interest rates.
+For example, you may need to maintain a high balance or make a minimum number of debit card transactions and direct deposits per month.
 If you don’t meet the requirements, you may earn very low (or no) interest for that month or get charged a fee.

-In addition, some of these accounts have rate caps, which means that the high interest rate only applies to a specific balance limit, with amounts above that earning lower or no interest.
+Some of these accounts also have rate caps, which means that the high interest rate only applies to a specific balance limit, with amounts above that earning lower or no interest.

 Photo credit: iStock/Dilok Klaisataporn